vokimon/carburoid/README.md

 Find Spanish gas stations by price and distance.

-Features:
+Features

-- Uses official data sent by gas stations to the Ministry of Industry of Spain
+- 🏛️ Up-to-date gas station data provided by the Ministry of Industry of Spain
-- Show only relevant gas stations: either closer or cheaper than others
+- 🎯 Only relevant gas stations: either closer or cheaper than others
-- Discards stations without your product
-- Discards closed stations unless they open soon
-- Stations opening or closing soon are not used to discard others, just in case you get there late or early
-- See discarded stations by disabling any filtering criteria
-- Station list and station detail views
+- 🕒 Smart about opening and closing hours
-- Open a station location in your chosen map application
+- 🗺️ Integrates with your preferred map application
-- Translations to Spanish, Catalan, Basque, Galician, Aragonese...
+- 🌐 Translations available in Spanish, Catalan, Basque, Galician, Aragonese...
-- Dark and Light themes
+- ☀️ Dark and Light themes
 <!-- end-of-description -->

 <p align="center">
 <img width="22%" alt="Gas station list (dark theme)" src="media/01-StationList-Dark.png" />